52North/sensorweb-server-helgoland/README.md

 }
 ```

-The parameters are described on the official [Web API documentation](http://52north.github.io/series-rest-api).
+The parameters are described on the official [Web API documentation](http://52north.github.io/sensorweb-server-helgoland).

 #### Prerendering
 Prerendering is supported for measurement data.

 Prerendering configuration is a task which can be run regularly by a scheduler.
 Configuration is done as a
 `PreRenderingJob` bean.
 Checkout `WEB-INF/spring/spi-impl-dao_tasks.xml` how to set up a prerendering
 job.
-The actual rendering configuration for each series/phenomenon can be referenced within the job bean.
+The actual rendering configuration for each dataset/phenomenon can be referenced within the job bean.

-Rendering configuration tells how to render the actual series information.
+Rendering configuration tells how to render the actual dataset information.
 It comprises a `phenomenonStyles`
-section (valid for a set of series for a given phenomenon) and a `seriesStyles` section (which actually
+section (valid for a set of dataset for a given phenomenon) and a `datasetStyles` section (which actually
-overrides a phenomenon style of a specific series) Each section can override parameters made in the `generalConfig`.
+overrides a phenomenon style of a specific dataset) Each section can override parameters made in the `generalConfig`.

-Only those series are prerendered having a match either in `phenomenonStyles` or `seriesStyles`.
+Only those datasets are prerendered having a match either in `phenomenonStyles` or `datasetStyles`.

 #### Date formatting
 In file `WEB-INF/spring/config-general.json` you can set `timeformat` Parameter.
 Please checkout the